tcardona/PSEG-Alexa-Project/Workshop/city-data/README.md

 Build and test this skill using the skill language model from the speechAssets folder, and the Lambda source from the src folder.

+Notice how the index.js includes a set of functions grouped together as the handler object.
+The function ```validateCityRequested``` will check to see if the city has been entered in a slot value, else it will check the session attributes.

 ```
 GetWeatherIntent what's the weather in {city}